rmavis/cms/local/specs/readme.md

 Sometimes it's more convenient to write/store content in formats other than YAML.
 Sometimes it's nice to store an article's metadata (in YAML) and body (in Markdown) in the same file.
 There's a reasonably easy and flexible way to accomplish that.

-This example will use the `MarkdownArticle` Content Spec and the `MarkdownFile` Field Spec:
+This example will use the `MarkdownArticle` Entry Spec and the `MarkdownFile` Field Spec:
 - The field spec (MarkdownFile) must have a `content_from_file` method (all Fields of type `ReadableFile` must have one), which must have the siguature `string -> hash`.
 The given string will name the file to read, and the returned hash should have have keys that match those specified by the spec's `fields` method.
-- The content spec can also have a `content_from_file` method.
+- The entry spec can also have a `content_from_file` method.
 If so, it should have the same signature.
 - When the Entry if built, it builds all its Fields.
 When the `MarkdownFile` Field is built, its `content_from_file` method will be called, and the Field's value will be the resulting hash.